 AI Screening vs. a Traditional ATS Filter

-For the full picture of how these systems fit together, see our guide to the best AI applicant tracking systems and the key features of an applicant tracking system.
+For the full picture of how these systems fit together, see our guides to the best AI applicant tracking systems and the key features of an applicant tracking system.

 The Benefits Recruiters Actually See

 Speed and scale.
 One recruiter can screen hundreds of resumes in minutes rather than days, which directly shortens time-to-hire and lets teams handle volume spikes without adding headcount.
-For high-volume and blue-collar hiring especially, this is the difference between a manageable pipeline and an impossible one.
 (If you run high-volume roles, our guide on how high-volume hiring teams stay organised pairs well with this.)

 Consistency.
 The AI applies the same criteria to every candidate, removing the Monday-morning-versus-Thursday-afternoon drift that creeps into manual review.

 Better matches.
-Semantic matching finds qualified candidates who don't use the exact job-title keywords you wrote, surfacing the strong people a keyword filter buries.
+Semantic matching finds qualified candidates who do not use the exact job-title keywords you wrote, surfacing the strong people a keyword filter buries.

 A Worked Example: Before and After